 3. Cost of Application

 If you are looking to save some money, you might try to apply the mirror tint on your own.
 While this is possible, it might not produce the results you are looking for.
 If you don’t have a lot of experience applying window tint, you could be left with air bubbles and an unprofessional look.

-On the other hand, many people prefer to have the mirror tint installed by an expert.
-Not only does this create a better-looking appearance, but it also gives you access to the higher-end materials.
+Many people prefer to have the mirror tint installed by an expert.
+Not only does this create a better-looking appearance, but it also gives you access to higher-end materials.
 If you want the window tint to last as long as possible, this is a better option, but you will have to pay more.
 Evaluate the cost before you get started to ensure you can follow through until the end.